 Weight loss still comes down to the fundamental principle of calories in vs. calories out.
-The hard part about calories in vs. calories out is that those numbers are always changing, which makes it hard to calculate accurately.
+(CICO) The hard part about calories in vs. calories out is that those numbers are always changing, which makes it hard to calculate accurately.

 Plus, most people don't want to have to count calories.

 And you don't have to.

 So I Have To Count Calories To Lose Weight?Counting calories IS NOT required to lose weight, and you definitely can lose weight without counting calories.

 But don't confuse not having to count calories with being the same as calories don't count.